 The following resources are used to teach and assess the development of age appropriate mathematical skills:-

-Active Learn Primary that provides weekly and daily planning linked to activities, textbook exercises and on-line resources.
+- White Rose Maths that provides long term, medium, weekly and daily planning linked to activities, worksheets and on-line resources.

 How is Maths Assessed at Charlesworth?

 Maths is assessed by a combination of ongoing formative